 application context.
 This attribute may be omitted from at most one

-Reference in any particular SignedInfo,
+in any particular SignedInfo

-or Manifest.
+or Manifest

 The optional Type attribute contains information about the type of object being signed.
 This is represented as a URI.
 For example: